v-rgrace/Viva/Viva/learning/academy.md

 Use Viva Learning academy to curate pages for selected learners to develop business-critical capabilities through a facilitated learning experience.

 The academy goes beyond technical and functional skills and focuses on the business capabilities a company needs to thrive.
-You can curate an academy by using a group of Learning paths focused on specific learning objectives.
+You can curate an academy by using a group of learning paths focused on specific learning objectives.

 Academies are set up and managed on the admin tab in Viva Learning under **Manage Academies**.

 Creating and editing academies involves managing featured sets and learning paths.

 >[!NOTE]
 > Do you have Microsoft 365 Copilot?
-Check out the [Microsoft Copilot Academy](academy-copilot.md) to learn how to help your users learn and use Microsoft 365 Copilot.
+Check out [Microsoft Copilot Academy](academy-copilot.md) to learn how to help your users learn and use Microsoft 365 Copilot.

 ## Prerequisites